Lee-Za/sentiment_analysis_twitterAPI/README.md

 # sentiment_analysis_twitterAPI
-using twitter API to analyse the sentiment of the world :D (Spiced project)
+using twitter API to analyse the sentiment of the world :D (Spiced project, week 6)